-Facilities submitting fees after April 1 are subject to additional fees as described below in the section, Title V Fee Factor; Additional Fees.
+Important: Facilities submitting fees after April 1 are subject to additional fees as described below in the section, Title V Fee Factor; Penalty and Interest Fees.

 Resources to help you complete your AOR, including the most recent version of EAOR software required to complete the AOR, are available on the EAOR webpage.